tasket/wyng-backup/README.md

 The location of local copy-on-write storage where logical volumes, disk images, etc. reside.
 This serves as the _source_ for `send` commands, and as the place where `receive` restores/saves volumes.

-This parameter takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a directory path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
+This parameter takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a directory path on a reflink-capable file system such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
 Required for commands `monitor` and `diff`, `receive` when not using `--saveto`, and `send` when not using `--import-other-from`.